 I'm afraid it probably is.
-As I noted earlier, deals often expire without warning, and hot ones tend to sell out fast.
+Deals often expire without warning, and hot ones tend to sell out fast.
 In the latter cases, however, it's not uncommon for a vendor to release more inventory later that day or the next.
 So if something is sold out in the morning, check back later -- you might just get lucky.

 I'm seeing a higher price than the one you advertised.
 Bait-and-switch!

-Um, no. I'm not actually selling anything myself, nor am I in cahoots with anybody.
+Um, no. For one thing, I'm not actually selling anything myself, nor am I in cahoots with anybody.
 The price was accurate at the time I wrote about it.

 If you're seeing a higher price, it's because the deal expired.
-It happens all the time; a laptop is $329 in the morning, but at 1 p.m. the reseller discontinues the sale price and bumps it back to $389.
+It happens all the time; a laptop is $329 in the morning, but a few hours later the reseller discontinues the sale price -- or it simply sells out from that vendor -- and the price bumps back to $489.
 Unfortunately, in most cases I have no way of knowing when (or if) this is going to happen.

-I know it's frustrating, but, please, believe me when I say I'm not trying to trick you.
-What would be the point?
+I know this can be frustrating, but please believe me when I say no one's trying to trick you.

 It worked when I tried it -- and I always try it before writing up a deal.
-But some coupons expire after a certain number of uses, and there's no way for me to tell how many uses or what the current tally is.
+Unfortunately, some coupons expire after a certain number of uses, and usually there's no way for me to tell how many uses or what the current tally is.

 Also, some codes expire at a specific time -- and, again, there's usually no way for me to know what that time is.
-Fun as it would be for me to mess with tens of thousands of readers, I just don't operate that way.

-How much did that company pay you to write about their crap product?
+How much did that company pay you to write about their garbage product?

 Nothing.
-It just doesn't happen, despite what some very suspicious people seem to think.
-In my 25-plus years at this, I've been offered payment to write a review exactly twice, and both times it was from small, foreign software companies that didn't "get" how the review process typically works.
-It was more confusion on their part than nefarious motives.
+It just doesn't happen, despite what a few suspicious people seem to think.
+In all my years at this, I've only occasionally been offered payment to write about a product, and in every case it was from a small, foreign company that didn't understand how the review process works (at CNET, anyway).
+It was more confusion than nefarious motives.

-Yeah, I've picked a few lemon deals over the years, but it certainly wasn't because I was paid to do so.
-It's because I'm occasionally stupid.
-(Some would say more than occasionally.)
+Yeah, I've picked a few lemon items over the years, but it certainly wasn't because I was paid to do so.
+It's because I'm occasionally a dummy.

 A while back you posted a deal about x product.
 What was it called again?

 I can barely remember what I posted yesterday, let alone three months ago.
 If you're looking for a product I wrote about in the past, Google is your friend.
 Use this search parameter: site:cnet.com product name broida.
-So, for example, if you're looking for a travel router I mentioned, you'd Google this: site:cnet.com travel router broida.
+So, for example, if you're looking for a Bluetooth speaker I mentioned, you'd Google this: site:cnet.com Bluetooth speaker broida.
 Most of the time that should reveal the post you're looking for.

 I subscribed to your newsletter, but I'm not getting it.
 What gives?

-Here's how the newsletter works nowadays: After I publish my daily deal on the Cheapskate site proper, I log into the newsletter system and push that sucker out as quickly as possible.
-The process takes about 10 minutes, and it's usually another 30 minutes or so before the newsletter starts hitting inboxes.
+Here's how the newsletter works nowadays: After I publish my daily deal on the site proper, I log into the newsletter system and push that sucker out as quickly as possible.
+The process takes about 10 minutes, and it's usually another 10-20 minutes before the newsletter starts hitting inboxes.

-The time that all this transpires varies from day to day, but generally speaking it's between 8-10 a.m.
-(ET).
-But sometimes I don't post until noon or even later, so if your newsletter doesn't arrive at the "usual" time, don't panic.
+The time that all this transpires varies from day to day, but usually it's between 8 and 10 a.m.
+ET (5 and 7 a.m.
+PT).
+Sometimes I don't post until noon or even later, so if your newsletter doesn't arrive at the "usual" time, don't panic.